flowerinsnow-lights-opensource/GreatScrollableTooltips/README.md

 # Languages
 [简体中文](README/zh_cn.md)

+# GreatScrollableTooltips
+Allow scrolling of item tooltips in inventory (Lore)

 # Usage
 Put the mod file into the mods directory, point the mouse pointer at an item, and slide the mouse wheel to scroll the item tooltip